arkq/bluez-alsa/README.md

 profiles in BlueZ, so in theory every Bluetooth device (with audio capabilities) can be connected.
 In order to access the audio stream, one has to connect to the ALSA PCM device called `bluealsa`.
-Please note that this PCM device is based on the [ALSA software PCM I/O plugin](https://www.alsa-project.org/alsa-doc/alsa-lib/pcm_external_plugins.html) - is will not be available in the [ALSA Kernel proc interface](https://www.kernel.org/doc/html/latest/sound/designs/procfile.html).
+Please note that this PCM device is based on the [ALSA software PCM I/O plugin](https://www.alsa-project.org/alsa-doc/alsa-lib/pcm_external_plugins.html) - it will not be available in the [ALSA Kernel proc interface](https://www.kernel.org/doc/html/latest/sound/designs/procfile.html).